Some results on injectivity and multistationarity in chemical reaction networks: Extensions and examples

 {\tt Report.} (i) General kinetics. $\mathrm{rank}\,\Gamma = 4$ so the only stoichiometry class is $\mathbb{R}^4_{\geq 0}$. $\Gamma$ is $4$-SSD but not SSD, so by Theorem~\ref{thmCRN1}, claim \apostt{IC1} holds.
 As PC1 also holds, the $\mathbb{R}^4_{\geq 0}$ includes no more than one equilibrium.
 By Theorem~\ref{thmCRN1}(b), the fully open system has multiple positive equilibria for some choice of power-law general kinetics.
 Thus, even though the CRN and its fully open extension both have the same stoichiometry class (namely the whole of $\mathbb{R}^4_{\geq 0}$), the conclusions are quite different. (ii) Mass action kinetics. $\overline{\Gamma}$ is both WSD and $4$-strongly WSD (the CRN is both semiaccordant and semiconcordant), so by Theorem~\ref{thmWSD} both claims IC1a and \apostt{IC2} hold.
 In this example, the assumption of mass action significantly strengthens conclusions for the fully open extension.

-{\tt Remark.} This example and the previous one illustrate the rather curious point that adding some inflows and outflows to a CRN can lead to the loss of multiple positive equilibria on stoichiometry classes, even though the fully open system allows multiple positive equilibria.
+{\tt Remark.} This example and the previous one illustrate rather interesting behaviour: adding some, but not all, inflows and outflows to the CRN in Example \ref{exWSDandnotSSD} led to the loss of multistationarity on positive stoichiometry classes, while adding the remaining outflows led to its return.
+Note that the addition of some inflows and outflows caused a change in the stoichiometric subspace, and this behaviour is thus consistent with the results in Joshi and Shiu \cite{joshishiu}.
 In fact, this is a weakly reversible deficiency zero network \cite{feinberg} and so, with mass action kinetics, each nontrivial stoichiometry class has exactly one equilibrium, which is positive, and is locally asymptotically stable relative to its stoichiometry class.
 As the system is in fact complex-balanced \cite{hornjackson} and persistent (since PC1 holds), we can infer that the unique positive equilibrium on each nontrivial stoichiometry class in fact attracts the whole of its stoichiometry class \cite{siegelmaclean}. \end{example}